 How the brain functions as your operating system

 Much of what we perceive as taste comes through our nose — as smells, rather than what is perceived through the mouth.
-Because the brain is so much involved in how we distinguish both smells and sensations, it can be fooled by something as simple as visual impression.
+Because the brain is so involved in how we distinguish both smells and sensations, it can be fooled by something as simple as visual impressions.

-For instance, there was a 2003 paper published by Jeannine Frances Delwiche which demonstrated how the perception of a single, Chardonnay-based white wine was altered significantly simply by adding red or pink food coloring to the wines (see reference in Palate Press).
-When subjects saw a red colored wine, they described it as being fuller bodied than the white or pink wines.
-When they saw a pink colored wine, they found it to be the fruitiest — even though they were tasting the exact same wine!
+For instance, there was a 2003 paper published by Jeannine Frances Delwiche that demonstrated how the perception of a single, Chardonnay-based white wine was altered significantly simply by adding red or pink food coloring to the wines (see reference in Palate Press).
+When subjects saw a red-colored wine, they described it as being fuller-bodied than the white or pink wines.
+When they saw a pink-colored wine, they found it to be the fruitiest — even though they were tasting the exact same wine!

 Even our taste buds, however, can be thrown by mixed signals sent to the brain.
-Each of the taste buds found our tongues is composed of taste-receptor cells, commonly referred to as TRCs by researchers (see Nature, November 2006).
-TRCs are able to detect the five basic taste sensations, which most people know about: the tastes of bitter, salty, sweet, sour and umami.
+Each of the taste buds found in our tongues is composed of taste-receptor cells, commonly referred to as TRCs by researchers (see Nature, November 2006).
+TRCs are able to detect the five basic taste sensations, which most people know about the tastes of bitter, salty, sweet, sour, and umami.

 The significance of that?
-Simply, that our sense of taste is a physical apparatus involving connections between our brain, nose and tongue; and whenever those connections are hot-wired, we can be made to tastes things that are physically present in the most infinitesimal proportions, or not there at all.
+Simply, our sense of taste is a physical apparatus involving connections between our brain, nose, and tongue; and whenever those connections are hot-wired, we can be made to taste things that are physically present in the most infinitesimal proportions, or not there at all.
 This is why the brain can be so easily confused or manipulated, the way flavorists can have us thinking “beef” when we are eating fries.